 Can you deposit foreign currency into an ATM?

 Probably not.
 ATMs generally accept only one type of currency.
 Instead of using an ATM, you likely will have to go in person to your local branch bank to exchange foreign currency, then deposit it into your checking, savings, or money market account.
-Or you may need to seek out another location to complete your currency exchange.
+Or, you may need to seek out another location to complete your currency exchange.

 Can I receive money from abroad into my bank account?

-Yes, you can use an international money transfer service to send money from abroad directly into your bank account.
-The process may differ depending on the service provider you choose to send the funds, but you should be prepared with some key bits of information.
-You’ll need to provide your full bank account number, your full name (as it appears on your account), the bank’s address for incoming wire transfers, and a Swift Code that identifies your bank.
+You typically need to provide your full bank account number, your full name (as it appears on your account), the bank’s address for incoming wire transfers, and a Swift Code that identifies your bank.
 The fees involved will vary.
-And, again, the exchange rate will apply as your foreign currency will be converted into U.S. dollars before the funds are credited to your account.
+And the current exchange rate will apply, as your foreign currency will be converted into U.S. dollars before the funds are credited to your account.

 Photo credit: iStock/Agustin Vai